About the Company:

 About the Blog:

 All of the books in our blog are ones we highly recommend.
 No negative reviews here–if a book is listed, we think highly of it.
 And even though all are good, some are EXTRA good, sort of like a yummy brownie—with frosting.
-These “Mackin picks” will be marked with a flower.
+These “Mackin picks” will be marked with a purple flower.
 And then there are books that we just can’t wait to talk about, so we’ll post about them months before they actually come out.
-These “Promising Blooms” will be marked with this flower.
+These “Promising Blooms” will be marked with a yellow flower.

 The book links in our blog will bring you to Mackin’s website, where you will be asked to log in before you view the book record.
 If you do not yet have an account, you will have the opportunity to complete a brief, one-time registration.